DamienFremont/mapstruct-doc/README.md

 :warning: **WORK IN PROGRESS !!!**

-The mapstruct-doc Plugin generate mapping doc for the specified project (csv, markdown or asciidoc).
+Mapstruct-doc plugin generate mapping documentation for your project (csv, markdown or asciidoc).

 Liked some of my work?
 Buy me a coffee (or more likely a beer)